 Employees other than casual employees, with at least two (2) years' service, aged 45 years of age or over, will be given an additional week's notice.

+The same minimum period of notice set out in clause 34.2 will apply when an employee decides to resign from their role.

 Casual employees are to be given and will give notice to the end of the current shift worked.

 Notice is not due to employees terminated for serious misconduct, as defined in the Act.